notsag-dev/tricks-htb/README.md

 ### Check SSL certificate info
 If the box has the port 443 open, check certificate info.
 Subdomains and email addresses could be taken from there.

+### If you got email credentials, check them on an email client